 Digital Science US may be required to share your personal data with public authorities and law enforcement agencies in response to lawful requests, including requests to meet national security and law enforcement requirements.

-- Resolution of Privacy Shield queries and complaint mechanism
+- Resolution of EU-US Data Privacy Framework queries and complaint mechanism

 Changes to this Notice

 We reserve the right to modify or replace this Notice at any time by posting the revised Notice on our website.
-You are responsible for reviewing and becoming familiar with any such change each time you access any part of figshare.
+You are responsible for reviewing any such change each time you access any part of figshare.